DHReSCUnit/dhrescunit.github.io/content/posts/project.md

 +++
-title = 'Submit Your Project to DHReSCU by December 31st!' date = 2024-10-28
-draft = false
+title = 'Submit Your Project to DHReSCU by December 31st!
+[Deadline extended!]' date = 2024-10-28 draft = false
 +++